apache/druid/docs/api-reference/sql-api.md

 Druid also allows you to submit SQL queries in text format which is simpler than above JSON format.
 To do this, just set the `Content-Type` request header to `text/plain` or `application/x-www-form-urlencoded`, and pass SQL via the HTTP Body.

+If `application/x-www-form-urlencoded` is used, make sure the SQL query is URL-encoded.

 If there are multiple `Content-Type` headers, the **first** one is used.

 For response, the `resultFormat` is always `object` with the HTTP response header `Content-Type: application/json`.